stefanjudis/grunt-photobox/README.md

 PhotoBox helps you to not deploy any broken layout to production.
 It takes screenshots of you current site.

-Additionally you got the feature, to keep the last photosession and to overlay old and new screenshots, to see even better if something is broken or not.
+**Additionally you got the feature, to keep the last photosession and to overlay old and new screenshots, to see even better if something is broken or not.
+BE ALWAYS SURE, THAT YOU HAVEN'T BROKEN LAYOUT THE EASY WAY.**